 Anthem Blue Cross

-Anthem offers two different HMO plans in St. Joseph County – their Anthem MediBlue Plus and their Anthem MediBlue Extra.
+Anthem offers two different HMO plans in St. Joseph County – Anthem MediBlue Plus and Anthem MediBlue Extra.
 These plans are available through HealthKeepers, Inc.

 Anthem also has two PPO plans available.
 They are Anthem MediBlue Access Plus PPO and Anthem MediBlue Access Basic (Regional PPO).

 Allwell offers an HMO and a PPO plan, both named Allwell Medicare.

 WellCare offers two HMO-POS plans – WellCare Edge and WellCare Essential.

 Aetna Medicare Advantage Plans

 Aetna has two PPO plans available, so you can choose hospitals outside of the network if you have a particular need.
 These plans are Aetna Medicare Value and Aetna Medicare Premier.

 Two hospitals work with Aetna’s Medicare Advantage plans in St. Joseph County – the Mishawaka Medical Center located in Mishawaka and the Memorial Hospital located in South Bend.
 The Mishawaka Medical Center is part of the St. Joseph Health System and specializes in imaging and radiology, surgical services, and stroke care.
 The Memorial Hospital is part of the Beacon Health System and specializes in newborn and pediatric care, cancer care, trauma care, and surgical care and rehabilitation.